 PROF. ANDERS OLDFORS studied medicine in Gothenburg, Sweden.
 After his PhD thesis on the perineurium in 1980 he did a postdoc with Michel Fardeau in Paris, 1981, learning muscle histopathology.
-During specialisation in surgical and neuropathology, he initiated diagnostic service and research in muscle pathology in Gothenburg.
+During specialization in surgical and neuropathology, he initiated diagnostic service and research in muscle pathology in Gothenburg.
 The research was initially focused on mitochondrial diseases in an interdisciplinary network of pioneers.
-He started early to combine pathology and genetics in the lab to identify new diseases, mainly in the field of congenital myopathies such as myosin myopathies and glycogen storage diseases
+He started early to combine pathology and genetics in the lab to identify new diseases, mainly in the field of congenital myopathies such as myosin myopathies and glycogen storage diseases.
 Another longstanding and still ongoing project concerns inflammatory myopathies especially inclusion body myositis.
-After organizing the 9th WMS congress in Gothenburg 2004, he has been a continuous member of the Executive Board of WMS and a member of the Editorial Board of Neuromuscular Disorders and is since 2021 Editorin-Chief of NMD.
-He also served for 6-years in the ENMC scientific committee and several other scientific priority committees.
-At present, Anders Oldfors is senior professor at the University of Gothenburg and consultant pathologist at the Sahlgrenska University Hospital in Gothenburg.
+After organizing the 9th World Muscle Society (WMS) international congress in Gothenburg 2004, he has been a continuous member of the Executive Board of WMS and a member of the Editorial Board of Neuromuscular Disorders, the official journal of WMS.
+He also served for a period in the ENMC scientific committee and several other scientific priority committees.
+At present Anders Oldfors is Senior Professor at the University of Gothenburg and Consultant Pathologist at the Sahlgrenska University Hospital.

-Dr Markus Rüegg | Basel, Switzerland
+Prof. Markus Rüegg | Basel, Switzerland

-DR MARCUS RÜEGG is Professor for Neuro-biology at the Biozentrum, University of Basel, Switzerland.
-He studied Biochemistry and Neurobiology in Zurich and Stanford and was cofounder and member of the management of MyoContract, now called Santhera Pharmaceuticals, a biotech company that dedicated to develop therapies for neuromuscular diseases.
-Dr. Rüegg is an internationally recognized expert in neuromuscular research and has published numerous scientific papers in the field of neuromuscular research.
+PROF. MARCUS RÜEGG is Professor for Neuro-biology at the Biozentrum, University of Basel, Switzerland.
+He studied Biochemistry and Neurobiology in Zurich and Stanford and was co-founder and member of the management of MyoContract, now called Santhera Pharmaceuticals, a biotech company that dedicated to develop therapies for neuromuscular diseases.

+Prof. Rüegg is an internationally recognized expert in neuromuscular research and has published numerous scientific papers in the field of neuromuscular research.
 In recent years, his work has also been devoted to the study of therapeutic interventions in mouse models for congenital muscular dystrophy.
+Prof. Rüegg is also partner of the network TREAT-NMD and he has been an active member of the ENMC Research Committee for six years.